 Diabetes symptoms are often subtle.
-Here's what to look for — and when to consult your doctor.
+Here's what to look for — and when to consult your doctor.By Mayo Clinic Staff

-When your kidneys can't keep up, the excess sugar is excreted into your urine along with fluids drawn from your tissues.
-This triggers more frequent urination, which may leave you dehydrated.
-As you drink more fluids to quench your thirst, you'll urinate even more
+When your kidneys can't keep up, the excess glucose is excreted into your urine, dragging along fluids from your tissues, which makes you dehydrated.
+This will usually leave you feeling thirsty.
+As you drink more fluids to quench your thirst, you'll urinate even more.

-When you lose sugar through frequent urination, you also lose calories.
-At the same time, diabetes may keep the sugar from your food from reaching your cells — leading to constant hunger.
-The combined effect is potentially rapid weight loss, especially if you have type 1 diabetes.
+When you lose glucose through frequent urination, you also lose calories.
+At the same time, diabetes may keep the glucose from your food from reaching your cells — leading to constant hunger.
+The combined effect can potentially cause rapid weight loss, especially with type 1 diabetes.

 Diabetes may weaken your ability to fight germs, which increases the risk of infection in your gums and in the bones that hold your teeth in place.
 Your gums may pull away from your teeth, your teeth may become loose, or you may develop sores or pockets of pus in your gums — especially if you have a gum infection before diabetes develops.

-- Stern SC, et al. Symptom to Diagnosis: An Evidence-Based Guide.
-2nd ed.
-New York, N.Y.: The McGraw-Hill Companies; 2010. http://www.accessmedicine.com/content.aspx?aID=510086820.
-Accessed March 24, 2013.
+- Stern SC, et al. Diabetes.
+In: Symptom to Diagnosis: An Evidence-Based Guide.
+3rd ed.
+New York, N.Y.: McGraw-Hill Education; 2015. https://accessmedicine.mhmedical.com.
+Accessed April 29, 2019.

 - Papadakis MA, et al., eds.
 Diabetes mellitus and hypoglycemia.
 Current Medical Diagnosis & Treatment 2019.
 New York, NY: McGraw-Hill; 2019. https://accessmedicine.mhmedical.com.
 Accessed April 23, 2019.